jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 1. __Taxonomic profiling__ is the quantification of taxa for a metagenomic sample.
 Taxonomic profiling, of course, requires a taxonomy.

-2. I will define __genome profiling__ as the quantification of the genomes in a database.
+2. I will define __genome profiling__ (or metagenome profiling) as the quantification of the genomes in a database.
 Note that genome profiling does not require a taxonomy, but genome profiles can be turned into a taxonomic profile by incorporating a taxonomy.

 3. Some methods are __sequence classifiers__.
 They classify each sequence (i.e. read) against a database and then use this for either taxonomic or genome quantification.
 The term **taxonomic binner** is used; I dislike the term because it gets confused with contig binning.